RobinRadic/graphql-streams-api/README.md

 - [Lighthouse](https://lighthouse-php.netlify.com)

 ## Preview
-A small usage preview of this module
+A small usage preview of this module.

 ### 1. Configure the bindings